brianach/plassy/README.md

     History-1960.html generated an iframe error where I put some youtube content at the bottom of the page.
 This will be addressed in CSS in a future enhancement.

     A number of pages generated warning where sections do not have any heading.
-Presentation or performace not impacted on any device and will be address in a future enhancement.
+Presentation or performance is not impacted on any device and will be addressed in a future enhancement.

 * [CSS Validator](https://validator.w3.org/) used to check for and correct errors.
-There are currently no errors in the code as submitted.
+There are currently no errors in the code as currently submitted.

 <br>